STIXProject/stixproject.github.io/supporters/index.md

 title: STIX/TAXII Supporters List (Archive)
 ---

-`IMPORTANT: The Supporters List has been transitioned to the OASIS Cyber Threat Intelligence (CTI) Technical Committee (TC).
+`IMPORTANT: The Supporters List has been transitioned to the OASIS CTI TC.
 This page has been moved to "Archive" status and will no longer be updated.`

 STIX, CybOX, and TAXII are being implemented in many products, services, open source projects, and global communities.